belentanaka/ttt/README.md

 This game will only work on Mac and Linux.

 After downloading:
-1. Extract the tetpnc-master folder.
+1. Extract the ttt-master folder.
 2. Open a terminal window and cd to the folder containing the source files.
 3. Use the command "make all".
 4. Run the game with the command "./ttt".